Unboxed-Software/solana-course/content/basic-anchor-program.md

 - `title` - the title of the movie from the instruction data
 - `initializer.key()` - the public key of the `initializer` creating the movie review

 We are then allocating `space` to the new account based on the structure of the `MovieAccountState` account type and the length of the `title` and `description` from the instruction data.
-The first 8 bytes are allocated for the discriminator Anchor includes to uniquely identify `MovieAccountState` account types.
+The first 8 bytes are allocated for the discriminator Anchor uses to identify `MovieAccountState` account types.

 ### 4. Update Movie Review